cyberbotics/webots/docs/guide/web-simulation.md

   * `broadcast`: boolean variable enabling or not the broadcast.
   * `mobileDevice`: boolean variable specifying if the application is running on a mobile device.
   * `callback`: function to be executed once the simulation is ready.
-  * `disconnectCallback`: function to be executed once the simulation is exited.
+  * `disconnectCallback`: function to be executed once the web scene is closed.
 * `disconnect()`: close the simulation web scene.
 * `hideToolbar()`: hide the toolbar.
 Must be called after connect.
 * `showToolbar()`: show the toolbar.
 Must be called after connect.
 The toolbar is displayed by default.